 TIP #1.
 Substituting sweeteners for sugar in your recipes?

 Use the amount you get from the Sweetener Calculator as a starter point.
-Be aware you’ll probably need to add more or less until you reach your optimum sweetness level.
+Be aware you might need to add slightly more or less until you reach YOUR optimum sweetness level.

 Let’s take erythritol as an example.
 From the Calculator, you’ll find that one teaspoon (tsp) of sugar is equivalent in sweetness to 1 1/3 tsp of erythritol.
 For those that don’t like things super sweet, this amount will work fine.
 But maybe for you, 1 1/3 tsp of erythritol (the Calculator’s result) is not sweet enough.
 Next time, you’d add 1 1/2 tsp and so on until you reach an amount that resonates with your palate.